howdyai/botkit/packages/docs/index.md

 });

 controller.on('event', async(bot, message) => {
-    await bot.reply(message,' I received an event of type ' + message.type);
+    await bot.reply(message,'I received an event of type ' + message.type);
 });
 ```

-### Building Features
+### Organize Your Bot Code

-We recommend bundling your bot's features into simple JavaScript modules, and then loading them into your app using `controller.loadModules(path_to_feature_modules)`.
+We recommend bundling your bot's features into simple JavaScript modules, and then loading them into your app using `controller.loadModules('path/to/modules')`.

 Make sure your modules follow the form below: